Dream characters: they’re all you

 - Adele: The dreamer volunteers to become Adele’s new stylist.
 Adele represents a side of the dreamer that wants to be seen but fears being judged.
 By assuming the role of Adele’s stylist, the dreamer is saying to herself that she can be comfortable in the spotlight by showing her personal style.

 - A cute grey kitten: Represents the dreamer’s unborn son.
 The dream convinces her to keep the baby rather than abort the pregnancy.

 - Animals and creatures: They symbolize personal qualities, traits, instincts, and much more.

 - Dad dies and sister is in a pageant: The dream characters and what happens to them in the dream personify the dreamer’s observations.

-- Finding your soulmate: This person dreams about her soulmate then meets him in waking life.
+- Soulmate: This person dreams about her soulmate then meets him in waking life.

-Notice the variety of ways characters are used as symbolism in the story.
-It’s why understanding dream characters is vitally important for understanding dreams.
+Notice the variety of ways characters are used as symbolism in these dream stories.
+It’s why understanding dream characters AND symbolism are vitally important.

-Some characters have no choice, no real intelligence.
-They never veer off script.
-But some are distinctly intelligent and able to think and react on the fly.
-You say or ask something unexpected and the dream character either responds like a robot (“does not compute — can’t think for myself”), or like it’s intelligent — even clever, wise, erudite, funny.
-Dream characters can know more about you than you do, a sure sign of something deeper at work.
+Dream characters can know more about you than you do and even be knowledgeable about subjects you know nothing about consciously, a sure sign of something deeper at work.
 Noting these differences between characters is essential to understanding their symbolism.
-Characters with distinct intelligence are more likely to represent an aspect of yourself personified, a part of the psyche, the complete you, the Self archetype or another archetype, or something like that.
+Characters with distinct intelligence are more likely to represent an aspect of yourself personified, a part of the psyche, the Self archetype, another archetype, or even something beyond you.